railsuser2014/openobject-doc-book-en/0/index.rst

 	                **Els Van Vossel**

 			Els Van Vossel always had a dedication to both written and spoken word.
-			Clear and explicite communication is crucial.
+			Clear and explicit communication is crucial.

 			Educated as a Professional Translator in Antwerp, she worked as an independent translator on the localization of major ERP softwares.
 Els acquired ERP knowledge and decided